By Aspen Kassowitz

 We’ve all heard of the mystery novels known as Nancy Drew.
 Millions of copies were sold from the publication of the first book in 1930 all the way to the most recent one.
 I was very astonished to learn that Nancy Drew is just a series of ghostwritten books!
 Looking on the front page of the covers you will see a name, Carolyn Keene.
 That is the author of the series right?
 Wrong, Carolyn Keene isn’t actually a real person.
 She was actually a group of ghostwriters who created a pen name to write the series.

 The main author of this series was Mildred Wirt Benson.
 In my opinion, she’s the writer who made Nancy Drew the household name it is today.
 Some people would go as far as to say that she is the real author of Nancy Drew.
-Out of the many books in the series she wrote 23 of the originals.
+Out of the many books in the series, she wrote 23 of the originals.

 1992 marks the start of the horrifying series that scared and entertained kids all around the world.
 The ghostwriters for R. L Stine seem like ghosts to me because we don’t actually know if they do or don’t exist.
 The truth is that R. L. Stine claims he wrote every book of the series but the speed with which he published them makes me and others wonder.
 I think he must have had a little ghostly help.
-After all Stine was publishing two books a month by 1993.
+After all, Stine was publishing two books a month by 1993.
 That’s a lot.
 Well, I’m afraid that’s a mystery yet to be solved!

 The Count of Monte Cristo

-The classic novel that was published all the way back in 1844.
+This classic novel was published all the way back in 1844.
 I hadn’t considered that such an old classic could have been ghostwritten.
 Well, the true story isn’t not entirely known for sure.
 There is a chance Alexandre Dumas the author of The Count of Monte Cristo could have hired a collaborator, someone who helped him with the book.
 Auguste Maquet is the name of the so-called ghostwriter that we think co-wrote Dumas’ book.
 It is also theorized that he contributed to some of Dumas’ other works too.

 In researching it, I discovered that Auguste Maquet was born in Paris in 1813, he was a historian who became a writer.
 During that time he was going through the difficult challenges of trying to publish his works until he met Alexandre Dumas in 1838.
-Together they wrote historical romances which they published together, but for one reason or another the publisher left out Maquet’s name on the novels before publishing.
+Together they wrote historical romances which they published together, but for one reason or another, the publisher left out Maquet’s name on the novels before publishing.
 However, it’s clear they had a strong connection in writing with each other, which is one of the reasons there have been controversies and different views on the contributions to The Count of Monte Cristo.

 The Babysitter’s Club

-This next popular series has approximately 250 books, four spin offs and even a Netflix film of it.
+This next popular series has approximately 250 books, four spin-offs, and even a Netflix film of it.
 That’s a lot made from one series, this is obviously not done by only one person.
 The author, Ann M. Martin didn’t try to hide the fact at all that most of the series was ghostwritten.
 Out of the long series she wrote the first 35 stories, then let the ghostwriters take part as they co-wrote the rest.

 It’s no surprise Ann M. Martin got help to write such a big series.
 There was a mere 13-year gap between the release of the first book and the last.
 In order to write 250 books in that time, she needed some secret helpers.
 Out of the few ghostwriters that Martin hired, the most popular one is Peter Lerangis.
-He is known for his most popular book series, Seven Wonders, and he wrote not only part of The Babysitter’s Club, but also popular screenplays.
+He is known for his most popular book series, Seven Wonders, and he wrote not only part of The Babysitter’s Club but also popular screenplays.

 After the passing of Robert Ludlum in 2001, eleven more books to the series were released in the years to come.
 Perhaps a ghost really did write part of the Jason Bourne series.
 Is that possible?
 Well, no, but close.
 A ghostwriter picked up the series to continue Ludlum’s work, Eric Van Lustbader.
 After the passing of Robert Ludlum, no one wanted the series to die with him, so Lustbader made sure the fans were satisfied.
 He continued the series and brought to us more of the books that we know and love.